24 August 2023

 PS C:\Users\User> C:\custom\path

-We can see our new subprocess is effectively confined to the C:\custom\path now.
-We've created a new subshell with custom environment variables, removed its regular system Path, and reconfigured it's %PATH% to our custom directory.
-And after our program runs, we can confirm we didn't affect any of the global variables in our main shell.
+We can see our new subprocess is effectively confined to the C:\custom\path now since we created a new subshell with custom environment variables, removed its regular system Path, and set it's %PATH% to be our custom directory.
+And after our cmd.exe subprocess runs and we're back in the regular shell, we can print the default system path to confirm we didn't affect any of the global environment variables in the main shell.

 Windows console screenshot